slyzowo/Baldr/README.md

 ## Baldr
 An open source discord app made as an alternative to the bigger discord apps

+If you encounter a problem please go to our [Discord server](https://discord.gg/CdEaxbKyVN)

 ## Commands
 - /echo                 `text goes here!`
 - /whisper-echo         `text goes here!`